nataliephillips/hw03.github.io/README.md

 python3 ebay_dl.py hammer --num_pages=1
 ```

-the default ouput file is json, so you don't have to specify anything for json
-to change to csv:
+the default ouput file is json, so you don't have to specify anything for json, but to change to csv:
 ```
 python3 ebay_dl.py hammer --csv
 ```